First Time Homebuyers Education

 Understand your financial picture.
 Take an honest look at your finances and obtain necessary documentation in advance.
-Learn more about credit by taking our Smart Credit Matters online training.
-Click here to launch the course now.
+Learn more about credit by taking our Smart Credit Matters online training course.

 - Review and understand your credit report, know your score and correct any issues.

 - Map out your current budget and forecast for the additional day-to-day expenses of owning a home.

 - Have a clear understanding of what you owe and what you own.